GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 1. Log into or signup at [Github](https://github.com).
 2. Select the repository for this website
 3. Click the green code button (upper right).
-4. Copy the url usiing the copy button.
+4. Copy the URL using the copy button.
 5. Open the terminal in your editor (or of your choosing) and move to the directory which you want to clone to.
 6. Type git clone and paste the repository link, then press enter.